slacgismo/sgmp/backend/sgmp/API.md

 ### `/api/device/update`

 Updates the config of a device.
-To ensure consistency of data the type of the device cannot be changed.
+To ensure consistency of data the name and the type of the device cannot be changed.

 Sample request:
 ```
 {
-    "name": "sonnen",
+    "device_id": "1",
     "description": "Sonnen controller inside the house",
     "config": {
         "ip": "1.2.3.4",